Designing Underactuated Graspers with Dynamically Variable Geometry Using Potential Energy Map Based Analysis: METHODS

 \subsubsection{System potential energy}

-We consider the system as the grasper and object.
-Friction is internal to this system, thus the potential energy can be calculated by the work done by the joint torques and spring torques.
+We consider the system as the gripper and part.
+As described above, the system potential energy is the work done by the joint torques, $W_{actuators}$, and the spring torques, $W_{springs}$~\cite{kragten2011underactuated}.

-where for the $i$th joint $T_i$ is the torque, $\theta_i$ is the joint angle, and $\theta_{i_o}$ is the initial joint angle.
-While it may seem that friction has no effect on $V_{system}$, it does determine the joint angles required to achieve static equilibrium.
-As expected, given two identical scenarios (same grasper and $p$) that differ only in the value of $\mu_s$, the scenario with the larger $\mu_s$ will have a higher value $V_{system}$.
+Friction is internal to this system, relating to the flow of energy as heat and changes of internal energy of both the gripper and part, at least on the timescale of the gripping action.
+Thus, it is not explicitly included in~\eqref{eq: energy from actuator and springs}.
+However, while it may seem that friction has no effect on $V_{system}$, it is implicitly included in~\eqref{eq: energy from actuator and springs} as it affects the equilibrium joint angles, which in turn affect both $W_{actuators}$ and $W_{springs}$.
+As expected, given two identical scenarios (same gripper and part position) that differ only in the value of $\mu_s$, the scenario with the larger $\mu_s$ will have a higher value $V_{system}$.

+Just as in~\eqref{eq: normal contact proximal link} and~\eqref{eq: normal contact distal link} we assume that the springs are negligible and so energy is calculated by only considering the work done on the joints for each finger (left and right) as was done by Kragten~\cite{kragten2011underactuated}: